Emergency circulating notes: Background

 Counterfeit emergency circulating notes were excluded from being exchanged.

 A period of four months was allowed for the exchange of the emergency circulating notes for the post-war Philippine Commonwealth notes, which satisfied those needing to exchange the guerrilla currency following the surrender.

-Types
+Examples

 Apayao

 Apayao was one of the sub-provinces which comprised the Mountain Province during World War II.
 In the remote sub-province of Apayao, Deputy Governor Milton Ayochok assumed, the authority granted by President Manuel L. Quezon to print emergency currency.
 On September 11, 1942, the Apayao Provincial Board authorized the printing of currency to provide for the budget for fiscal year 1942–1943.
 A Currency Committee was formed composed of Deputy Governor Ayochok as chairman, with Deputy Treasurer M. Medina and Deputy Auditor F.A.
 Enciso as members.

 First Issue (1942)

 The First Issue was printed from hand-engraved plates.
 Records state that a total of ₱105,495 was issued.
 Printing probably took place at Kabugao, its provincial capital in conjunction with the printing of the Cagayan fourth issue.